KatekovAnton/MACS-docs/README.md

 In order to run the script, start the game, go LOCAL GAME and press small `{>}` button on the top-left corner of the screen.
 Game will start a local game with the content of `testMatch.lua`.

-For details about initializion script please refer to [Guide for Initialization script](API/GudeForInitializationScript.md).
+For details about initializion script please refer to [Scripting Guide](Guides/Scripting.md).

-## Uploading scenarios for community
+### Uploading scenarios for community

 After you done with your scenario and want to show it to community you should do following steps:

 1. rename initialization script file (**testMatch.lua** file) into **initScript.lua**